-Do you know there are three different types of apprenticeship in Scotland?
+Do you know there are 3 different types of apprenticeship in Scotland?

 Foundation, Modern and Graduate Apprenticeships are now on offer - meaning no matter what stage your child is at, an apprenticeship can help them towards their future career.